ambroisep/hueypetersen/_posts/2016-02-13-om-next-from-a-relay-graphql-perspective.markdown

 Conclusion
 ----------

-I don't think om.next is directly comparable to Relay or Falcor.
-Relay has a store and Falcor has a model.
-In both cases they define semantics around local storage, caching, and merging remote data.
-The extensibility point for Relay is the network layer while Falcor is the data source.
-Om.next has two extensibility points -- the remote and the parser -- at the cost of not having built in common functionality.
+I don't think om.next is directly comparable to Relay.
+Relay comes with a store which implements much of the functionality om.next leaves up to the developer.
+Falcor is similar to Relay with their Model acting as a built in caching layer.
+Both Relay and Falcor provide extensibility points in terms of a network layer for Relay and a data source for Falcor.
+You can use completely local data at these extensibility points but it is in addition to, not replacement of, the local stores they both implement.

-You need to go into om.next knowing that you are going to build a framework.
+Om.next includes two extensibility points: the remotes and the parser (interface to the local store).
+This gives you more control over the semantics you want the local store to have -- you can make the parser do anything.
+This lack of opinion on the local store will likely mean that you are going to be building your own framework on top of what om.next provides.